ZionX42/rate-my-prompt/ai/PRD.md

   - Enterprise solutions for teams and organizations

 ## Technical Specifications

 - **Technical Stack:**
   - Frontend: Next.js/React with TypeScript, Tailwind CSS for styling
   - Backend: Node.js with Express or NestJS, or Python with FastAPI
-  - Database: PostgreSQL for relational data, MongoDB for document storage
+  - Database: PostgreSQL for relational data, Appwrite for document storage and authentication
   - Search: Elasticsearch or Meilisearch for fast, relevant search results
   - Caching: Redis for performance optimization
   - Infrastructure: Docker containers, Kubernetes for orchestration